sujitnaray/microsoft-365-docs/microsoft-365/compliance/auditing-troubleshooting-scenarios.md

 description: "Learn how to use the Microsoft 365 audit log search tool to help troubleshoot common support issues for email accounts."
 ---

-# Search the audit log to investigate common support issues
+# Search the audit log to investigate common issues

 This article describes how to use the audit log search tool to help you investigate common support issues.
 This includes using the audit log to: